zlatanvasovic/mistype/README.md

 > Simple CSS prototyping framework

-Mistype is a set of styles that helps you to design new site.
+Mistype is a set of styles that helps you to design a new site.
 It's a simple CSS prototyping framework.

 ## Download